 More than one Media Type from Resource Function Consumes or Produces Annotations MAY appear to satisfy a request.
 Often, these can be disambiguated by specificity.
 The most specific media types MUST be selected as candidates to process the HTTP Request.

-The rules determining media type specifity are:
+The rules determining media type specificity are:

 1. Absolute before Wildcard